cnnlabs/injectorjs/README.md

 #### Requirements

-- Include jquery 1.12.3 with unbundled veresion of injector
+- Include jquery 1.12.3 with unbundled version of injector
 - node v6.6.0
 - the client must define `window.FAI.bundleHost`
 - the client should define a `window.FAI.WebpackAssets` if they are not hosting a manifest.json on a CDN.